Tips on travelling in the USA

 Yes it’s true.
 American’s drive fast on both 280 & 101.
 I have a heavy foot but still find myself trying to keep up to the average traffic speed of 80 miles (128 km) per hour.
 In America as long as you are not driving dangerously a cop wont bug you.
 That sort of explains the mutual traffic flow at high speeds – mutual agreement.
 I love it.

 So you have 3 roads to choose from when heading up and down the valley.
 This is great and has the power to beat boredom by allowing you to alternate your routes and keep the drive different.
 Now that you know your roads, it’s important that you know contact an attorney after a car accident.
-Here’s to safe and happy driving!
+Is it worth hiring an attorney for a car accident?
+Yes, it is.
+Contact New York truck accident lawyers for immediate legal assistance.

 Ernest